 "This prevents a lot of logistic problems; we don't have dirty crates anymore nor crates falling over.
 Furthermore, it saves a lot of hall space because it really streamlines the process.
 Thanks to StreamLine, the quality of the meat we are delivering is such that we have at least an extra two days’ shelf life."

 John Hendriks continues, "At first, our employees had to get accustomed to the working method.
-As the cut products were immediately conveyed away from the working space, there was no time anymore for a check immediately afterwards.
+As the cut products were immediately conveyed away from the working space, there was no time anymore for a check immediately afterward.
 We had to re-define the control process and bring back the routine.
 After that, the StreamLine did wonders for us!

 Our throughput per man hour grew at least 15 percent!
-In combination with the yield increase it couldn’t get better.
+In combination with the yield increase, it couldn’t get better.
 We don't even need to award bonuses for hitting targets; the system itself stimulates the operators to work optimally.
 What is more, there's no quality inspector anymore at the end of the operation.
 We never have any complaints."

 Previously, using a cutting table, Brabant Meat had a maximum performance of 48 kg (105 lb) per person per hour.
 "Now, using StreamLine, we can easily reach 60 to 70 kg (132 to 154 lb) per hour.
 We can cut thighs as fast as manually loaded machines.
 During the time needed to position the thigh in the equipment, our skilled people will already have completely deboned the thigh; they can do 13 thighs per minute.
 Whenever we have the finest quality of thighs available, we can even achieve 100 kilos per hour.”

 For John Hendriks connecting StreamLine to Innova is logical.
 “Innova offers perfect control of time, kilograms, quality, throughput and yield data; it can’t be better than this!
-Personally I’m very fond of the Innova time registration.
+Personally, I’m very fond of the Innova time registration.

 Brabant Meat is a young company in the town of Katwijk, in the province of Noord-Brabant, Netherlands.
 It was founded in 2010 and employs 40 people in total.
 Owner John Hendriks is proud to say that staff turnover in his company is extremely low.
-"Our well trained workers enjoy our fine employee benefits package.
+"Our well-trained workers enjoy our fine employee benefits package.
 People feel comfortable, so we got employees working here for more than six years."

-Brabant Meat specializes in processing fresh chicken products and finds its customers in Netherlands, Belgium, Germany and UK.
+Brabant Meat specializes in processing fresh chicken products and finds its customers in the Netherlands, Belgium, Germany and UK.